OpenKneeboard/OpenKneeboard/docs/troubleshooting/window-capture-compatibility.md

 ## Mouse/tablet forwarding

 If mouse/tablet forwarding does not work for you with a specific app, it is simply incompatible.
-There is no configuration, no troubleshooting, or anything else you can do to fix it, [unless you are a C++ developer familiar with Win32 and your framework](../faq/third-party-developers.md#why-doesnt-the-mouse-emulation-work-correctly-in-my-app-when-using-window-capture-tabs).
+There is no configuration, no troubleshooting, or anything else you can do to fix it, [unless you are the app developer, and familiar with Win32 and your framework](../faq/third-party-developers.md#why-doesnt-the-mouse-emulation-work-correctly-in-my-app-when-using-window-capture-tabs).

 Apps, frameworks, and Windows itself try very hard to make it so mouse movement only affects active window; sometimes, despite OpenKneeboards' best efforts, they succeed.